HOW TO STORE ARTIFICIAL CHRISTMAS TREES

-Flatten the tips of your faux greenery to better fit your storage bags.
-Simply press the foliage in the direction it is pointing to.
+Flatten the tips of your faux greenery and follow the direction of the foliage to better fit your storage bags.

 HOW TO STORE CHRISTMAS LIGHTS

 Wrap a light strand around your forearm to form a loose circle.
-To do this, hold one end of the strand in your hand, guide it down around your elbow, and bring it back up to your hand.
-Secure the resulting bundle with twist ties, then store each bundle in its own plastic zipper bag.
-Label the bag according to the colour or type of light strand.
-Finally, place all the bags in a durable plastic bin.
+To do this, hold one end of the strand in your hand, guide it down around your elbow, and bring it back up to your hand until you make a bundle.
+Secure it with a twist tie then store it in a labelled plastic bag, tension rod, cardboard sheet, or wire spool.

 MORE TIPS FOR STORING CHRISTMAS DECORATIONS

-After your Christmas decorations are all packed up, it’s time to decide where to place them.
-Look for dry and safe spots that are easily accessible, but kept away from small children or pets.
-Here are some common storage locations to get you started:
+After your Christmas decorations are all packed up, it's time to decide where to place them.
+Look for dry and cool areas that are easily accessible but kept away from small children or pets.
+Here are some common Christmas decoration storage locations to get you started:

 - Garage or storage room